Budget 2021: UK economy set to return to pre-Covid level at end of year

 But the chancellor acknowledged that the cost of living is rising.

-Mr Sunak said that rising inflation, which measures how quickly the cost of living increases over time, was due to increased demand for energy and supply chain issues as economies and factories reopened following coronavirus lockdowns.
+Mr Sunak said that the pick-up in inflation, which measures how quickly the cost of living increases over time, was due to increased demand for energy and supply chain issues as economies and factories reopened following coronavirus lockdowns.

-He said inflation in September was 3.1% "and is likely to rise further".
+The inflation rate was 3.1% in September "and is likely to rise further", the chancellor said.
 The OBR expects the CPI measure of inflation to average 4% over the next year.

-"The pressures caused by supply chains and energy prices will take months to ease," the chancellor said.
+"The pressures caused by supply chains and energy prices will take months to ease," Mr Sunak said.

 "It would be irresponsible for anyone to pretend that we can solve this overnight."